-The College remains in good financial health and is forecast to continue to do so and will look to further expansion following its successful achievement of Foundation Degree Awarding Powers and as it begins its journey to Full Taught Degree Awarding Powers and achievement of University Status by 2025. with the College has continuing ambitious growth in apprenticeships, as well as other new partnership opportunities all of which will meet the needs of our learners, our local and regional community and the wider economy and national Government Strategies.
+The College has a clear strategy and action plan to strengthen financial health following the significant and unprecedented financial impact of Covid-19 and is forecast to achieve this by 2023.
+The College will look to further expansion following its successful achievement of Foundation Degree Awarding Powers and as it begins its journey to Full Taught Degree Awarding Powers and achievement of University Status by 2025.
+The College has continuing ambitious growth in apprenticeships, a forecast upward trajectory for increasing numbers of 16-18 years based on actual local demographics and positive indications for 2020-21 based on applications and early enrolments as well as other new partnership opportunities all of which will meet the needs of our learners, our local and regional community and the wider economy and national Government Strategies.

-The College completed the construction of its new £17m High Tech and Digital Centre ready to open for students in September 2019.
+The College completed the construction of its new £17m High Tech and Digital Centre, opening this for students in September 2019.
 It also completed its new Sports Centre facilities at the end of 2018 which opened for College and community use at the start of January 2019 as planned.
-Both projects, totalling circa £20m were successfully completed on time and within budget.
+Both projects, totalling circa £20m were successfully completed on time and within budget and as planned through our long term financial strategy has had the expected short term impact on the overall Financial Health Score with College reserves used as match and additional borrowing taken, albeit this has been unexpectedly compounded by the effects of Covid-19 during this financial year.

-The college strategies and key priorities will require a clear short, medium and long term strategy for capital, estates, people (staff) and digital infrastructure.
+The college strategies and key priorities require and have a clear short, medium and long term strategy for capital, estates, people (staff), sustainability towards achieving net-zero carbon and digital transformation.
 Capital funding is critical to deliver renewal, growth and innovation reflecting the wider national, regional and local priorities including, amongst others:

-- Post-Brexit Skills needs

-- Local Industrial Strategy (increasing productivity and prosperity)

-- T Levels (Construction, Health, Digital, Marine & Education) from 2021

-- Apprenticeship Growth

-- New OfSTED FE Inspection Framework

-- Local HE and higher skills growth and securing University Status by 2025

-- Student Residential Accommodation

-- Demographic Growth in 16-18 year olds

-- Improved efficiency (space and revenue cost)

-- Staff Health & Wellbeing
+- Responding to recovery planning for Covid-19 economic shocks and high youth unemployment - Post-Brexit Skills needs - Local Industrial Strategy (increasing productivity and prosperity) - T Levels (Construction, Health, Digital, Marine & Education) from 2021 - · Apprenticeship growth - OfSTED FE Inspection Framework - Local HE and higher skills growth and securing university status by 2025 - Student residential accommodation - Demographic growth in 16-18 year olds - Improved efficiency (space and revenue cost) - Staff health & wellbeing - Climate crisis and the need to make significant progress with wider sustainability through the SDG and setting and moving towards achieving net-zero carbon

-The College is looking forward to continuing its positive close working with Premier Marinas to develop new leased Marine Academy facilities at Noss-on-Dart, Kingswear with planned opening for September 2020.
+The College is looking forward to continuing its positive close working with Premier Marinas to develop new leased Marine Academy facilities at Noss-on-Dart, Kingswear with planned opening for Autumn 2021 following delays, caused in part by the pandemic.